pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 <a href="https://commons.wikimedia.org/wiki/File:IPSPsummation.JPG"><img src="https://upload.wikimedia.org/wikipedia/commons/a/a1/IPSPsummation.JPG" width="50%"/></a>

-For simplicity, let the corresponding signal be
+For simplicity, let the corresponding signal be:

 ```
 period:  0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 ...
 1000000